mluukkai/webdevelopment-rails/week5.md

 {"id"=>nil, "name"=>nil, "status"=>nil, "reviewlink"=>nil, "proxylink"=>nil, "blogmap"=>nil, "street"=>nil, "city"=>nil, "state"=>nil, "zip"=>nil, "country"=>nil, "phone"=>nil, "overall"=>nil, "imagecount"=>nil}
 ```

 So the return value is an hash.
-But if the search finds beers, the return value is a table which contains hashes.
+But if the search finds restaurants, the return value is a table which contains hashes.
 Fix the code taking this into consideration.
 The code will also take into consideration the case where the API returns a hash which does not correspond to an unexistent place anyway.
 This is the case when a town has only one restaurant.

 ```ruby
 class PlacesController < ApplicationController